deckhouse/virtualization/docs/USER_GUIDE.md

 some-image   Ready   false   100%       1m
 ```

+How to upload an image from the command line in the web interface:

+- Go to the "Projects" tab and select the desired project.
+- Go to the "Virtualization" -> "Disk Images" section.
+- Click "Create Image" then select "Upload from Computer" from the drop-down menu.
+- Enter the image name in the "Image Name" field.
+- In the "Upload File" field, click the "Select File on Your Computer" link.
+- Select the file in the file manager that opens.
+- Click the "Create" button.
+- Wait until the image changes to `Ready` status.

 ### Creating an image from a disk

 It is possible to create an image from [disk](#disks).
 To do so, one of the following conditions must be met: